Therapy & Accelerated Hypnotherapy

 Relationship Conflicts, Ostracism & Religious Trauma

 I also have clients who struggle with, question or reject their religious and spiritual traditions.
 OEI is effective for exploring and resolving religious trauma, cancel culture/doxing, and the damaging experience of ostracism.
+(The book is set in a prison.)

 Being shunned or ostracized—rejected by a group of people we care about--may feel like death, because it is, in fact, social death.
 It’s a highly damaging and painful experience, and increasingly common due to our increased use of and visibility in online communities, where these kind of attacks have become normalized.
 This includes victims of call-out culture, academic mobbing, and social media bullying—areas in which I actively study and seek professional education.
 At any age, this experience can be a devastating, life-altering experience.